 A child missing from education is not in itself a child protection matter, and there may be a reasonable explanation for this.
 However, regular school attendance is an important safeguard and unexplained non-attendance can be an early indicator of problems, risk and vulnerability.

 Schools should endeavour to deal with this problem in three ways:

 - By preventing poor school attendance and truancy;

-- By acting once absence has occurred to establish children's safety and try to get them back to school;
+- By acting once absence has occurred to establish children's safety and try to get them back to school; and

 - By taking action to trace children whose whereabouts are not known.

 There is no suggestion or evidence that home-educated children are at any greater risk of abuse or neglect than other children.
 However, it is possible that where abuse or neglect is already taking place, it can be easier to hide if the child is home-educated and is not necessarily being seen on a regular basis by professionals such as teachers.
 This potentially increases the chances that any parents who set out to use home education as a means to avoid their child having contact with agencies may be more successful by doing so.